Home

 Our oldest known living man in Oklahoma is Prabhakar Dhotrekar of Stillwater; date of birth February 5, 1919.

-Our oldest known living woman in Oklahoma is SUPERCENTENARIAN Fannie Jones of Oklahoma City; date of birth August 21, 1913.
+Our oldest known living woman in Oklahoma is SUPERCENTENARIAN Fannie Jones of Oklahoma City was born on August 21, 1913.

-We have honored four living centenarians with six generation families: Viola Fletcher, Jannetta Walls, Phyllis White and Iceola Scott.
+We have honored four living centenarians with six generation families: Viola Fletcher, Jannetta Walls, and Phyllis White.

 In modern times, our oldest supercentenarian died in 2015 at the age of 114.
 Ora Holland lived in Tulsa most of her life, moving to OKC for the last four years.